GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 **What am I going to learn?**

- 1. You'll learn how to install Knative Build and start using it with simple builds.
+ 1. You'll learn how to install Knative Build.
+ 2. You'll run a simple build.
- 2. You'll also learn a bit how it works underneath.
+ 3. You'll also learn a bit how it works underneath.

 **Time to complete:** <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>